PhilAppleby/GoDb/README.md

 ![](images/godb_webapp.jpg)

 ## Data Store Architecture
 High-level architecture diagram of the data store and software, showing application level, godb library and third-party library layers.
+Note that the Python web application is best run under management of a web-server and the Python WSGI web services gateway interface, the Go web service is stand-alone.

 ![](images/godb_architecture.png)